-The diagnosis of autism in adults can be complex and generally is based on a comprehensive evaluation by a trained professional, such as a psychologist or psychiatrist.
+The diagnosis of autism in adults can be complex and generally is based on a comprehensive evaluation by a trained professional, such as a psychologist.

 In children, an early diagnosis allows for early intervention, ensuring that a child will start receiving the help they need to build their skills.
 In adults, a diagnosis of ASD can bring clarity and hope after a lifetime of confusion and frustration.
 When ASD remains undetected, it regularly leads to secondary problems (e.g., depression, anxiety, and burn-out), and can reduce a quality of life.